 Our maths curriculum is based around the Power Maths resources, details can be found on www.activelearn.co.uk .
 These resources are adapted for groups and individual children to ensure that all children have an opportunity to develop their mathematical skills and understanding, to develop their reasoning and problem solving skills and to ensure that they are challenged appropriately.

+Our English, adapts the CLPE approach www.clpe.org.uk.
+Science follows Science bug, which can be found on www.activelearn.co.uk.
 We teach phonics using Letters and Sounds.
 More information can be found here www.letters-and-sounds.com

-The national curriculum only forms one part of the school curriculum and have chosen to enhance our curriculum with PATHs (Promoting Alternative Thinking Strategies)www.pathseducation.co.uk .
+The national curriculum only forms one part of the school curriculum and have chosen to enhance our curriculum with PATHs (Promoting Alternative Thinking Strategies) www.pathseducation.co.uk .
 The programme teaches social and emotional learning where children are supported to:

 - recognise emotions and values

 - make constructive choices about personal and social behaviour; and

 The PATHs programme aims to develop children’s emotional well-being by encouraging resilience, perseverance and independence which are vital skills for life.
 As a school we strongly believe that the key to children being successful learners who are able to fully access learning across the curriculum is for them to be encouraged to develop positive self-esteem and good behaviours for learning.
 To enhance our PATHs curriculum the school also uses Thrive (www.thriveapproach.com )as part of our nurture provision to develop healthy curious minds and happy, confident and creative children.
 Class teachers use Class Dojo www.classdojo to actively support both PATHs and Thrive, for more information on accessing Dojo as a parent, please speak to your child's teacher.